czodrowskilab/x-fp/CONTRIBUTING.md

 # Contributing to X-FP

 ## Introduction
 Thanks for your interest in contributing to X-FP!
-We welcome contributions from everyone.
 Please read this document before you start contributing.

 ## What can I contribute?